apify/actor-scraper/cheerio-scraper/README.md

 **Caution:** Since we're making the full SDK available, and Cheerio Scraper runs using the SDK, some edge case manipulations may lead to inconsistencies.
 Use `Apify` with caution and avoid making global changes unless you know what you're doing.

+#### Cheerio
+`cheerio` references the Cheerio module.
+What you'd get by running `require('cheerio')`.
+It is useful for calling cheerio.load() on pieces of HTML that you receive from non-HTML responses, such as JSON containing HTML properties.

 ## Output
 Output is a dataset containing extracted data for each scraped page.
 To save data into